dyo/dyo/docs/api.md

 // if you specify a mapper/processor
 // the store will be passed to mapper everytime you
 // retrieve a store
-// this means you do
+// this means you can do

 var alwaysString = dio.createStream(100, String);
 alwaysString() // => '100' {String}